ABOUT ICEBERG

 ICEBERG composers are dedicated to engaging directly with the community as energetic advocates of contemporary music.
 The collective participates in an annual residency at Crosstown Arts in Memphis, TN, during which they present public concerts, free lectures, and other educational outreach activities.
 In 2018, ICEBERG unveiled its Young Composer Award, a scholarship fund aimed at pre-collegiate composers from underprivileged and underrepresented backgrounds.
 In 2020, they began the ADVICEBERG project, which offers free career counseling to young composers.

-MEMBER COMPOSERS
+MEMBER COMPOSERS AND

 Drake Andersen